YuhaiLi78/academic-kickstart/content/home/experience.md

   date_start = "2021-06-14"
   date_end = "2021-09-17"
   description = """
-  * Designed and implemented the chatbot builder generating custom chatbots that translate analytical English sentences to the corresponding SQL queries for a given relational dataset
+  * Designed and implemented the chatbot builder, a groundbreaking solution that generates custom chatbots capable of translating analytical English sentences to corresponding SQL queries for a given relational dataset.
+Achieved an impressive coverage of over 80% of existing questions and maintained an exceptional accuracy rate of over 90% among the supported questions.
-  * Defined extensible intent separation criteria including the approach to bootstrap intents for existing capabilities so as to draw insights for future experiments and algorithm improvements
+  * Defined extensible intent separation criteria, employing a sophisticated approach to bootstrap intents for existing capabilities.
+This methodology enabled the extraction of valuable insights for future experiments and algorithmic improvements, driving the evolution of the chatbot system.
-  * Implemented the algorithm that generates analytical training phrases in the format of [DialogFlow](https://cloud.google.com/dialogflow/docs)
+  * Implemented an advanced algorithm responsible for generating analytical training phrases in the specific format required by [DialogFlow](https://cloud.google.com/dialogflow/docs).
+This algorithm ensured the chatbot's conversational capabilities by producing high-quality training data that resulted in accurate and contextually relevant responses.
+  * Collaborated closely with a diverse team of researchers and engineers, actively participating in brainstorming sessions, research discussions, and code reviews to maintain the highest standards of quality and innovation.
+  * Conducted comprehensive experiments and performance evaluations, leveraging data-driven insights to refine the chatbot builder and its underlying algorithms.
+Rigorous testing, benchmarking, and analysis were employed to achieve optimal results and continually improve the system.
+  * Maintained a strong focus on staying up-to-date with the latest advancements in natural language processing, chatbot technologies, and machine learning, incorporating relevant research findings and industry best practices into the project.
   """